Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Don’t worry too much about what to say – just let them know that you’re thinking of them and want to catch up.
 They’ll likely be grateful for the effort.

 Remember that your friends may not always reach out first, so don’t hesitate to take the initiative.
-And if they seem distant or unresponsive, keep in mind that they might be going through a tough time and could use your support and understanding.
+And if they seem distant or unresponsive, remember that they might be going through a tough time and could use your support and understanding.

 Checking in on a Friend You Haven’t Talked to in a While

-- Acknowledge the time that has passed since your last conversation and express regret for not reaching out sooner.
+- Acknowledge the time since your last conversation, and regret not reaching out sooner.

-- Share updates about your own life and ask if there’s anything new with them.
+- Share updates about your life and ask if there’s anything new with them.

 - End the conversation by expressing gratitude for their friendship and making plans to stay in touch.

-It’s okay if it feels awkward at first; sometimes all it takes is one message or call to reignite a connection with someone you care about.
+It’s okay if it feels awkward initially; sometimes, all it takes is one message or call to reignite a connection with someone you care about.
 Remember that everyone needs support from time to time, so don’t hesitate to reach out and offer it when you can.

-Checking in on friends is an act of kindness that can have a surprising impact on both parties involved.
+Checking in on friends is an act of kindness that can surprise both parties involved.

 Why It’s Okay to Reach Out Even if You Don’t Know What to Say

-It’s important to remember that everyone goes through tough times and may need emotional support from time to time.
+It’s important to remember that everyone goes through tough times and may need emotional support occasionally.

 Your gesture could be just what they need to feel better.

-Additionally, empathy is key when reaching out to someone who may be struggling with something.
+Additionally, empathy is key when reaching out to someone struggling with something.

 So don’t hesitate to reach out, even if you don’t know what to say – your effort alone can show that you value their friendship and care about their wellbeing.